sy9777m/Kevin_Min/_posts/2021-10-17-CFA-Level-2-Corporate-Finance.md

 ### Incremental cash flows

 -   Initial investment outlay is the up-front costs associated with the project.
-Components are price, which includes shipping and installation (FCInv) and investment in net working capital (NWCInv)
+Components are price, which includes shipping and installation (FCInv) and investment in net working capital ($\operatorname{NWCInv}$)

 $$
 \\\operatorname{outlay} = \operatorname{FCInv} + \operatorname{NWCInv}